Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Background Related Work

 \subsection{Toxicity}

-41\% of Americans and 40\% of those globally have reported experiencing bullying or harassment online~\cite{thomas2021sok, Duggan2017}.
-Online toxicity takes many forms including intimate partner violence, sexual harassment, doxing, cyberstalking, coordinated bullying, political incivility, and account takeovers~\cite{freed2017digital,freed2018stalker,lima2018inside,thomas2021sok}.
-Toxic comments, in particular, are one of the most common forms of hate and harassment online~\cite{thomas2021sok}.
-Similar to our definition (Section~\ref{sec:misinformation-defintion}), Vargo \textit{et al.}~\cite{vargo2017socioeconomic} describe toxic comments as those that utilize ``extremely vulgar, abusive, or hurtful language''.
-Muddiman \textit{et al.} define online political toxicity~\cite{muddiman2019re} as comments that violate ``politeness norms, such as name-calling and swearing, and democratic norms, such as claims of discrimination, government dysfunction, and treason.''

-Toxicity is also a key aspect of social media~\cite{thomas2021sok,cuomo2019gender,kumar2021designing,nobata2016abusive,wulczyn2017ex}.
-Facebook estimates that between 0.14\% and 0.15\% of all views on their platform are of toxic comments~\cite{facebook2022}.
+Online toxicity takes many forms including threats, sexual harassment, doxing, coordinated bullying, and political incivility~\cite{freed2017digital,freed2018stalker,lima2018inside,thomas2021sok}.
+Toxic comments, in particular, are one of the most common forms of hate and harassment online~\cite{thomas2021sok} and are seemingly an inescapable part of social media~\cite{thomas2021sok,cuomo2019gender,kumar2021designing,nobata2016abusive,wulczyn2017ex}.
+Past studies have found that 41\% of Americans and 40\% of those globally have experienced bullying or harassment online~\cite{thomas2021sok, Duggan2017}.
+Facebook estimates that 0.14--0.15\% of all views on their platform are of toxic comments~\cite{facebook2022}.
 This type of incivility, in addition to damaging online conversations, has been found to also damage civil institutions~\cite{tucker2017liberation,borah2013interactions} having dangerous real-world implications.
-Fink \textit{et al.}~\cite{fink2018dangerous} find that politically charged anti-Muslim hate speech on Facebook in Myanmar was a prominent aspect preceding the Rohingya genocide.
+For example, Fink {et~al.}~\cite{fink2018dangerous} find that politically charged anti-Muslim hate speech on Facebook in Myanmar was a prominent aspect preceding the Rohingya genocide.

-To prevent the spread of toxic content, various platforms have implemented and designed a variety of safeguards~\cite{perspectiveapi, TwitterEnforcement, facebook2022}.
-Researchers have further taken to performing in-depth studies on users' behavior to understand abusers and victims of abuse.
-For instance, Founta \textit{et al.}~\cite{founta2018large} identify a set of network and account characteristics of abusive accounts on Twitter.
-Hua \textit{et al.}~\cite{hua2020characterizing} look at properties of the accounts that have heavily negative interactions with political candidates on Twitter.
-Finally, Chang \textit{et al.}, Xia \textit{et al.}, Zhang \textit{et al.}, and Lambert \textit{et al.} all look at the set of causes that make conversations unhealthy or toxic~\cite{zhang2018conversations,zhang2020quantifying,lambert2022conversational,xia2020exploring}.
+To limit toxicity, platforms have designed and implemented a variety of safeguards~\cite{perspectiveapi, TwitterEnforcement, facebook2022}.
+Other researchers have further performed in-depth studies on users' behavior to understand abusers and victims of abuse.
+For instance, Founta {et~al.}~\cite{founta2018large} identify a set of network and account characteristics of abusive accounts on Twitter.
+Hua {et~al.}~\cite{hua2020characterizing} look at properties of the accounts that have heavily negative interactions with political candidates on Twitter.
+Finally, Chang {et~al.}, Xia {et~al.}, Zhang {et~al.}, and Lambert {et~al.} all look at the set of causes that make conversations unhealthy or toxic~\cite{zhang2018conversations,zhang2020quantifying,lambert2022conversational,xia2020exploring}.